 The Prime Minister’s office, not the Department of Immigration, is responsible for assessing all applications.

 A dream future for you and your children

 The opportunity is there for you to lock in a dream future for you and your family.
 Becoming a Mauritian citizen means that you can live and work in this beautiful island nation.

 Your children can also become citizens, and they’ll be able to enjoy to privileged childhood and quality, free education available.
 This makes for a great investment in their futures.

 And, with a Mauritius passport, you’ll be able to travel easily around the world including the SCHENGEN region and the USA.

 With the options available to you, Mauritian nationality is more than a pipe dream.
 You can make it happen!

-We have partnered with an excellent immigration law firm in Mauritius to help make this process easier.
+As mentioned earlier, we have partnered with an excellent immigration law firm in Mauritius to help make this process easier.
 They can help you with your Mauritius citizenship application and paperwork.
 Click here to book a citizenship planning consultation with them.